 While some share dealing account providers offer a skin-and-bones service, others come jam-packed with features and tools.
 Some of the most important to look out for are:

 - Trading Platform: Look to see whether you can buy and sell shares through the broker’s website, or if you need to download and install software.
-If you plan to actively trade, you might be best choosing a platform that supports MT4.

 - Market Insights: Regardless of whether you plan to invest or trade, you should choose a platform that offers market insights.
 This might come in the form of fundamental news developments or in-depth research.